Home

 Coloplast Titan Figure 1

-Coloplast Titan® inflatable penile implant, with One Touch Release pump.
-Two inflatable cylinders are placed in the penile erection chambers.
+Coloplast Titan® inflatable penile implant.
+Two inflatable cylinders are placed into the penile erection chambers (corpora cavernosa).
 These cylinders are available in a wide range of sizes.
-During the implant procedure, the penis is stretched to its maximum length, and measurements are taken.
-We then install the largest cylinders that the erection chambers will accommodate.
-A new One Touch Release pump is placed in the scrotum, in between the testicles.
-A fluid reservoir with a Lock Out valve (to prevent auto-inflation) is placed in front of the bladder.
-The patient squeezes the pump bulb to inflate the implant and create an erection.
-After sexual activity is finished, he gives one firm squeeze to the release pads, allowing the implant to deflate and the penis to become flaccid.
-This implant has a hydrophilic coating, which decreases the risk of infection.
-(Courtesy of Coloplast Corporation, Minneapolis, Minnesota, USA, www.us.coloplast.com)
+During the implant procedure, the penis is stretched to its maximum length, and each erection chamber is measured.
+Dr. Garber then installs the largest cylinders that the erection chambers will accommodate.
+A pump mechanism is placed in the scrotum, and a fluid reservoir is placed in front of the bladder.
+The device is filled with sterile saline, and the connection is made.
+The patient squeezes the pump bulb to transfer fluid from the reservoir into the cylinders, creating an erection.
+After sexual activity is finished, he squeezes the release pads, allowing the fluid to leave the cylinders and return to the reservoir.
+The penis then becomes flaccid (soft).
+Courtesy of Coloplast Corporation, Minneapolis, Minnesota, USA, www.us.coloplast.com

 Figure 1A